Panasonic TZ100 vs Sony A5000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-TZ100 and Sony Alpha A5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TZ100 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the TZ100 and A5000 can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony A5000 Manual.

 So what conclusions can be drawn?
 Is the Panasonic TZ100 better than the Sony A5000 or vice versa?
 The listing below highlights the relative strengths of the two models.